CellML¶

 Optional method that returns a string containing information about this exporter, to be shown after the export is completed.

-runnable(path, model, protocol=None, *args)
+- runnable(path, model, protocol=None, *args)¶

-The output will be stored in the directory path.
-A myokit.ExportError will be raised if any errors occur.
+will be raised if any errors occur.

-Returns True if this exporter supports export of a model and optional protocol to a runnable piece of code.
+if this exporter supports export of a model and optional protocol to a runnable piece of code.

 This:class:Exporter <myokit.formats.Exporter> creates a CellML 1.0 model.

-model(path, model, protocol=None)
+- model(path, model, protocol=None)¶

 Writes a CellML model to the given filename.